Philip K. Dick: Flight to Canada, mental health and suicide attempt

 In 1971, Dick's marriage to Nancy Hackett broke down, and she moved out of their house in Santa Venetia, California.
 He had abused amphetamine for much of the previous decade, stemming in part from his need to maintain a prolific writing regimen due to the financial exigencies of the science fiction field.
 He allowed other drug users to move into the house.
 Following the release of 21 novels between 1960 and 1970, these developments were exacerbated by unprecedented periods of writer's block, with Dick ultimately failing to publish new fiction until 1974.

 One day, in November 1971, Dick returned to his home to discover it had been burglarized, with his safe blown open and personal papers missing.
-The police couldn't determine the culprit, and even suspected Dick of having done it himself.
-Shortly thereafter, he was invited to be guest of honor at the Vancouver Science Fiction Convention in February 1972.
+The police could not determine the culprit, and even suspected Dick of having done it himself.
+Shortly thereafter, he was invited to be the guest of honor at the Vancouver Science Fiction Convention in February 1972.
 Within a day of arriving at the conference and giving his speech, The Android and the Human, he informed people that he had fallen in love with a woman named Janis whom he had met there and announced that he would be remaining in Vancouver.
 A conference attendee, Michael Walsh, movie critic for the local newspaper The Province, invited Dick to stay in his home, but asked him to leave two weeks later due to his erratic behavior.
 Janis then ended their relationship and moved away.
 On March 23, 1972, Dick attempted suicide by taking an overdose of the sedative potassium bromide.
 Subsequently, after deciding to seek help, Dick became a participant in X-Kalay (a Canadian Synanon-type recovery program), and was well enough by April to return to California.
 In October 1972, Dick wrote a letter to the FBI about science fiction writer Thomas Disch.
+Dick said he had been approached by a covert Anti-American organization which attempted to recruit him.
+Dick said he recognized their ideology in a book Disch wrote.